 The frequency and amount of portfolio purchases and sales (known as the "portfolio turnover rate") will vary from year to year.
-It is anticipated that the Fund's portfolio turnover rate will ordinarily be between 15% and 50%.
-The portfolio turnover rate is not expected to exceed 100%, but may vary greatly from year to year and will not be a limiting factor when the Adviser deems portfolio changes appropriate.
 For the fiscal year ending December 31, 2024, the portfolio turnover was 53%.
 Higher rates of portfolio turnover may generate short-term capital gains taxable as ordinary income and dividends paid may not qualify for advantageous federal tax rates.
 There is no assurance what portion, if any, of the Fund's investments will qualify for the reduced U.S. federal income tax rates applicable to qualified dividends under the Code.
 As a result, there can be no assurance as to what portion of the Fund's distributions will be designated as qualified dividend income.
 See "U.S. Federal Income Tax Considerations."